-U.S. DEPARTMENT OF CONTROL OF
+U.S. DEPARTMENT OF ENERGY Office of ENERGY EFFICIENCY & RENEWABLE ENERGY

 All cells shall be provided to the DOE for validation testing at a to-be-designated DOE National Laboratory.
 Non-Destructive Performance Validation testing will be conducted on the cells to validate performance.
 This testing will be conducted outside the scope of the proposed project and should not be included in the total estimated project costs included with the application.
 Participation by a DOE National Laboratory in test planning and execution will be addressed by a Non-Disclosure Agreement (NDA) between the National Laboratory and the Applicant.